syncfusion-content/wpf-docs/wpf/TimeSpanEdit/Getting-Started.md

 To add control manually in C#, follow the given steps:

-1. Add the following required assembly references to the project:
+1. Add the below assembly to the project:
 	* Syncfusion.Shared.WPF.dll

 2. Include the namespace `Syncfusion.Windows.Shared`